-Gua sha is a natural, alternative therapy that involves scraping your skin with a massage tool to improve your circulation.
-This ancient Chinese healing technique may offer a unique approach to better health, addressing issues like chronic pain.
+Gua sha is an alternative therapy that involves scraping your skin with a massage tool to help improve circulation.
+This ancient Chinese healing technique may be a unique approach to better health.
+But, there might be side effects.

 In gua sha, a technician scrapes your skin with short or long strokes to stimulate microcirculation of the soft tissue, which increases blood flow.
 They make these strokes with a smooth-edged instrument known as a gua massage tool.
 The technician applies massage oil to your skin, and then uses the tool to repeatedly scrape your skin in a downward motion.